kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 <img style="float: center;" src="./screens/puppet8.png">
 <br>

-11. Access the Jupyter notebook URL via https://nusiss.ngrok.io .
+11. Access the Jupyter notebook URL via the jump host stated on the pre-requisite .
 Upload the pem to the root directory of the jupyter notebook.

 <br>
 <img style="float: center;" src="./screens/upload_pem.png">